Geology- Master of Arts, Master of Science, Doctor of Philosophy

 Research and Support Facilities

 In addition to standard laboratory and computer equipment, the department houses research laboratories for the investigation of a variety of earth materials and processes including high- and low-temperature mineralogy/geochemistry, geomicrobiology, radiogenic and stable isotope geochemistry, and high-end computational laboratories.
-Many of these laboratories support material preparation and analysis using departmental instrumentation including: DC plasma spectrometer, multi-collector thermal ionization mass spectrometer, HPLC ion chromatograph, atomic force/scanning tunneling microscope, single-crystal and powder x-ray diffractometers, electrophoretic mobility analyzer, streaming potential analyzer, portable seismometers, and cathode lumniscope.
-Additional shared facilities on campus include microbiology laboratories, scanning and transmission electron microscopy laboratories, ICP-MS laboratory, and remote sensing and GIS computer laboratories.
+Many of these laboratories support material preparation and analysis using state-of-the-art instrumentation including: inductively-coupled plasma optical emission spectrometer (ICP-OES), high-resolution (magnetic sector) ICP mass spectrometer (HR-ICP-MS), multi-collector ICP-MS (MC-ICP-MS), laser ablation (LA), multi-collector thermal ionization mass spectrometer (TIMS), HPLC ion chromatograph, atomic force/scanning tunneling microscope (AFM), single-crystal and powder x-ray diffractometers, hand-held XRF, optical cathodoluminoscope (CL), electrophoretic mobility analyzer, streaming potential analyzer, and portable seismometers.
+Additional shared facilities on campus include microbiology laboratories, scanning and transmission electron microscopy laboratories, and remote sensing and GIS computer laboratories.
 In addition, collaborations with numerous research laboratories and institutions provide access to facilities not available on campus.
 The Department maintains active field programs around the world, including a field station in Wyoming.

 Prospective students must have an undergraduate major in geology or a related science, including at least one semester of college chemistry, physics, and calculus.
 Deficiencies in background, as determined by a faculty committee, may be made up after admission.
 Satisfactory scores on the verbal, quantitative, and analytical tests of the Graduate Record Examination are required.
 Either TOEFL or IELTS scores are required for all foreign applicants.
 In addition, a statement of career objectives and research interests, a resume and three letters of recommendation must be provided.